grauwoelfchen/shoe/README.md

 ## Note

-Before you run bin/shoed, please check druby port.
+Before you run bin/shoed, please check your druby port.
-If you use same port in multi process, unexpected error (Internal Server Error of Apache) caused.
+If you use the same port in multi process, unexpected errors (Internal Server Error of Apache) may happen.

-See following files
+See following the files

 * doc/index.rbx
 * src/util/shoeapp.rb